ekta-82-tiwari/php_website/php_project-main/README.md

-# PHP Contact Form
+# PHP Login Form

 ## Description
-This is a simple contact form project built using PHP, HTML, CSS, and JavaScript.
+This is a simple login form project built using PHP, HTML, CSS, and JavaScript.
 The form allows users to submit their information, which is processed on the server using PHP.

 ## Technologies Used
 - PHP